berinaniesh/hyper-ferris/README.md

 Hyper Ferris is a UCI chess engine written in rust.

-Hyper Ferris is not yet complete, but it is a WIP.
+Hyper Ferris is WIP.
+No ETA.